routingblog/arbitration/content/docs/problems.md

 - Many arbitration awards contain no statement of reasons, so that it is difficult if not impossible to determine whether the arbitrators have followed the law. [^lawless1]

+- The overwhelming majority of awards do not cite to any external authority (statutes, administrative authorities, case law) or secondary sources. [^labourlawless1] [^1]

 - Even if a court determines that the arbitrators did not follow the law, in most cases the court will uphold the award. [^lawless1] [^dirussa]

 # Developing The Law